top of page

 Dams, Aquifers and even the mighty Mississippi are depleting at an alarming rate with no chance of replenishment.
 The assumption of stability, of inexhaustible water both above and below ground made a century ago were literally a high water mark.

 Examples abound of water authorities and the Army Corps of Engineers resorting to increasingly desperate measures.
 New Mexico is a harbinger of water rationing.
 Ironically, farmers watch helplessly as water passes them by due to the Colorado River Compact.
 California's groundwater protection act is a heartbeat away from old fashioned fallow farming.
 Las Vegas spent $ 1.4 billion on the " third straw" pipeline to fill Lake Mead and it's still not enough.
+In New Mexico, they have given up on replenishment.
+The policy has shifted to dividing the fishes and loaves.
+Kansas has declared a drought emergency.

 Terra Nova "alpha" version